maxwell780-maxwell/project-zombie-simulator/README.md

 commands /infect set @s [zombie name]

-how can i install go to the releases tab click on the tag and you'll see the release with the downloadable `.jar` and have fun :)
+how can i install go to the releases tab click on the tag and you'll see the release with the downloadable `.jar` download it and have fun :)

 NOTE this mod can CRASH your game unpredictably SO BE AWARE

+ANOTHER NOTE SINCE THIS IS A REPO OF https://github.com/Spiderman31807/Zombie-Infection IT HAS THE SAME NAME AND SAME INFO AND SAME dicky hoo

 this is my first minecraft mod ever made so please be kind :)